Powerlearnproject/se-day1-assignment-Oshushu17/README.md

 4. Diverse Perspectives: Creative prompt engineering can push the AI to explore different perspectives or generate novel ideas, making it a valuable tool for brainstorming and problem-solving.

 **Question:** Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 **ANSWER**
 vague prompt : write a React component improved prompt : create a Student class component in React with id, firstName, lastName, and age as its state:
-The latter is more effective as it gives clear and specfic intrsuction to the AI on the type of React component to be created and propertie the state should contain
+The latter is more effective as it gives clear and specfic intrsuction to the AI on the type of React component to be created and properties the state should contain